|South Fork Experimental Watershed|

-The South Fork experimental watershed is participating in the IFloodS experiment which studies precipitation estimation using high resolution radar.
-This is a preparatory experiment for the Global Precipitation Measurement (GPM) mission.
-The network will also provide validation data for the Soil Moisture Active Passive (SMAP) mission which launches in 2014.
+The South Fork experimental watershed participated in the IFloodS experiment which studied precipitation estimation using high resolution radar.
+This was a preparatory experiment for the Global Precipitation Measurement (GPM) mission.
+The network also provides validation data for the Soil Moisture Active Passive (SMAP) mission which launched on January 31, 2015.

 Explore maps and data for the South Fork Watershed by accessing the Interactive Data Interface: